Help fund a Cracking Good Community Kitchen in Gorton, East Manchester!

-  Can you help us set up our third community kitchen and meet the demand for this vital service?
+Can you help us to fund our third community kitchen and meet the demand for this vital service?

-  We have identified space at The Churches Centre, for a community kitchen in Gorton.
-We are applying for small grants to help meet the setup costs but we will need your help to keep the kitchen running 2 days a week for at least 4 months.
+We identified space at The Churches Centre, for a community kitchen in Gorton.
+We have applied for small grants to help meet the running costs but we need your help to keep the kitchen running 2 days a week for at least 4 months.

 Gorton is an area which encompasses 2 of the 1.5% most deprived neighbourhoods in England; an area where more than 45% of households are reliant on benefits and 40% are in debt, and where many Black and Minority Ethnic communities live (who are known to be at significantly higher risk from Covid).

 "The very fact that our usage has gone up from 80 to 120 is evidence that there is very much still a need in the current situation.
 It's great food, and I'm even tempted to have one myself sometimes, but there is never enough!"
 (Reverand Craig, St James Church, Gorton, November 2021) Since interviewing Rev. Craig the number of meals going to Gorton residents has now increased to 140 per week.